Please ensure Javascript is enabled for purposes of website accessibility

 It is also advisable to get employees involved in policy choices as well as strategies, tactics, and implementation.
 If layoffs are unavoidable by working around a significant reduction in work hours, let them take a lead role in designing the program.
 As a leader, it is also critical that you meet with your staff regularly and exchange ideas on boosting productivity and market your products and services.
 Always remember that an employee must feel that they are important to your business and that their work is challenging them up to their full capabilities in such crucial times.

 An important aspect of having a good and supportive team is how you build a team and expand it.
 Hiring judiciously is the key here.
-Expanding the business may be a tempting idea when times are good, however, hiring additional employees must always be based on a clear business strategy.
+Expanding the business may be a tempting idea when times are good, however, hiring additional employees must always be based on a clear small businesses strategy.

 Are you losing sleep, worried about your business because of the COVID 19 Pandemic?